patdie421/merlin-timeii-prodos-driver/README.md

 A bad copy of the documentation (see resources), an image of the DOS 3.3 disk (basic programs to use the card) and the PRODOS DRIVER project (https://github.com/a2stuff/prodos-drivers).
 I took several portions of code directly from this project, in particular the system program chaining code (.system).
 # How to use it?
 - For a fresh initialized disk (hard or floppy) bootable with PRODOS (prodos file on the disk), copy the timeii.system program on the root directory.
 - For a existing disk, copy timeii.system to the root directory and then you have to move de program at the begining of the catalog list.
 For that you can use CAT.DOCTOR (available in PRODOS 2.4.3: https://releases.prodos8.com/ProDOS_2_4_3.po)
+- Put an issue
 To build the program I used the PRODOS8HD disk image (https://mirrors.apple2.org.za/ftp.apple.asimov.net/images/productivity/misc/71-PRODOS8HD.170612.2mg).
 # Next steps?
 - code optimization and documentation (this code really lacks comments)
 - improve autodetection of the card
 - slot selection based on program name (nameSz.system => selects slot z instead of auto-detection) - work in progress
 - update leap year flag of the card at startup (base on year stored by the card).
 Since the clock chip on the card and PRODOS do not store the value of hundreds of centuries, this will only work until 2399. (year 2400 users, email me, I will help you work around the issue ...) - work in progress
 - setup program to set date/time (with automatic leap year and day of week calculation) and install the driver on boot disk - working progress
 - add the driver in PRODOS DRIVER project (or a fork)